 You can also take the circuit from the center of Arcachon to Dune du Pilat and go through le Moulleau and Pyla sur Mer, the village where Dune du Pilat is located.
 To follow the path see the map here.
 There are many bike rental places in Arcachon where you can rent a bike for a few hours or for the whole day.
 Beach Bikes is a great place to rent bikes from.

 Have a drink at la Co(o)rniche

-La Co(o)rniche is a 5-star hotel designed by Philippe Starck with the most amazing view of the bassin.
+La Co(o)rniche is a 5-star hotel designed by Philippe Starck with the most amazing view of the Bassin d’Arcachon.
 The hotel is luxurious and expensive so obviously not affordable to many people traveling to the region.
-However, you can still enjoy the stunning view with a cocktail in the terrasse.
-The Co(o)rnice is just a few minutes by car from the Dune du Pilat but is also reachable by bike.
+However, you can still enjoy the stunning view with a cocktail at their terrace bar.
+The Co(o)rnice is located just a few minutes by car from the Dune du Pilat but is also reachable by bike.

 Theater and Casino